i-c-stratigraphy/subcommission-jurassic/pages/our-work.md

 **Papers on sections that are also relevant include:**

 Gorodischi section, Ulianovsk area, Russia
 * Rogov M.A.
-(2010) A precise ammonite biostratigraphy through the Kimmeridgian-Volgian boundary beds in the Gorodischi section (Middle Volga area, Russia), and the base of the Volgian Stage in its type area, Volumina Jurassica.
-Vol.VIII.
-P.103-130.
+2010.
+A precise ammonite biostratigraphy through the Kimmeridgian-Volgian boundary beds in the Gorodischi section (Middle Volga area, Russia), and the base of the Volgian Stage in its type area, _Volumina Jurassica_, Vol.VIII, p.103-130.
-* Rogov M., Zakharov V. (2014) Russian GSSP Candidate Sections for the Jurassic System // STRATI 2013.
+* Rogov M., Zakharov V. 2014.
+Russian GSSP Candidate Sections for the Jurassic System // STRATI 2013.
 First International Congress on Stratigraphy.
 At the Cutting Edge of Stratigraphy.
-Springer Geology, P.277-281, DOI 10.1007/978-3-319-04364-7_56.
+Springer Geology, p.277-281, DOI 10.1007/978-3-319-04364-7_56.

 Kimmeridge Bay, Dorset, UK
-* Gallois, R. W. (2011) A revised description of the lithostratigraphy of the Kimmeridgian-Tithonian and Kimmeridgian-Volgian boundary beds at Kimm
+* Gallois, R. W. 2011.
+A revised description of the lithostratigraphy of the Kimmeridgian-Tithonian and Kimmeridgian-Volgian boundary beds at Kimmeridge, Dorset, UK, _Geoscience in Southwest England_, v12, p228-294.

 <div style="height:5px; width:100%; background-color:#D4F3FD; display:block;">&nbsp;</div>